Florian-Wilhelm/Octave-Matlab/README.md

 ### About
-Random collection of MATLAB and OCTAVE scripts.
+Various MATLAB and OCTAVE projects.